hsherl/hsherl.github.io/content/teaching/supervisions/wah.md

 [Back to all supervision subjects](../).

 Here are the topics, questions, and reading lists for the Part II Wittgenstein and His Successors supervisions in the Philosophy Tripos at Cambridge.
-Students must choose just one question per week on a new topic and at least one topic from each philosopher.
+Students must choose just one question per week (four in total, except for semester students) on a new topic and at least one topic from each philosopher.

 # 1 Austin